fairagro/core-metadata-specification/specification/core_specification.md

 ##  1. Introduction and motivation
 FAIRagro offers a metadata framework for publishing research datasets in the agrosystem domain and is meant to be implemented in data publication services as Research Data Infrastructures (RDIs) and data repositories.

-For generic metadata, the Publication Metadata Set builds on Schema.org and defines a set of types, properties and cardinalities and links between the types.
+For generic metadata, the Publication Metadata Set builds on Schema.org and other standards ([DC Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), [DCAT](https://www.w3.org/TR/vocab-dcat-3/)) and combines these to define a set of types, properties and cardinalities and links between the types.

 Domain specific metadata is expressed through the Agrischemas framework.
 It additionaly builds [Bioschemas](https://bioschemas.org/) to add agricultural related information to [Dataset](https://schema.org/Dataset) metadata with a focus on increasing its findability.
 It uses existing [types](https://bioschemas.org/types/) and [properties](https://schema.org/Property) and recommends semantic concepts to achieve interoperability.
 It can be implemented in already existing Schema.org interfaces by mapping domain-specific information available in local data/metadata to structures described in this document. **Agrischemas offers a list of recommended types and properties for findability based on this approach.**